2019 Micronesian general election

 Parliamentary elections were held in the Federated States of Micronesia on 5 March 2019, alongside a referendum on calling a Constitutional Convention.
 All 14 seats in Congress were up for election, and all 13 incumbents standing for re-election were returned to Congress.

 A majority of voters voted in favour of calling a Constitutional Convention, which was subsequently elected on 5 November 2019.

 Electoral system

-The 14 members of Congress were elected by two methods; ten are elected in single-member constituencies by first-past-the-post voting for two year terms.
-Four were at-large Senator, with one elected from each state for a four-year term.
+The 14 members of Congress were elected by two methods; ten were elected in single-member constituencies by first-past-the-post voting for two year terms, while four were at-large Senator, with one elected from each state for a four-year term.

-Following the elections, the President and Vice-President are elected by the Congress, with only the four at-large Senators allowed to be candidates.
+Following the elections, the President and Vice-President were elected by the Congress, with only the four at-large Senators allowed to be candidates.

 Unlike a constitutional referendum, which requires 75% of the vote in three of the four states to vote in favour in order for the proposal to be approved, referendums on calling constitutional referendums require only a simple majority of the vote.